olvap80/InstantRTOS/README.md

  *           false if there is no scheduled moment at all */ bool Scheduler::HasNextTicks(Ticks* writeTo) const;
 ```
-and then (dependong on your needs) put your device into Deep Sleep or Light Sleep until that time is reached.
+and then (depending on your needs) put your device into Deep Sleep or Light Sleep until that time is reached.
-Once next schedule time is known, one can apply own unique efficient stratedy for power saving, depending on wait time needed.
+Once next schedule time is known, one can apply own unique efficient strategy for power saving, depending on wait time needed.

 Design note: it would be irrational to embed all the possible Deep Sleep or Light Sleep strategies into the RTOS
 (and other RTOS'es also do not)), so it is possible to use Scheduler::HasNextTicks to make your own decision.